Isotopical/isotopical/public/assets/collections/posts/azure-static-web-apps.md

 # That was easy!

 I now have three environments for my web apps.
 Development, Staging, and Production are all now easy to setup with Azure Static Web Apps.
 Anytime I commit code from my local development environment and create a pull request, GitHub runs my build/deploy script and moments later my changes are live in Staging.
 Once the pull request is merged into my default release branch, GitHub runs my script again and the changes are live in production.
 The above steps were super easy and straight forward.
 There were no command line tools to learn and I can easily apply this to any web apps I'd like to host in Azure Static Web Apps.
 I simply code and check in my changes.
 It couldn't be easier!

+For more information about Azure Static Web Apps, [see the documentation](https://docs.microsoft.com/en-us/azure/static-web-apps/).